opengisci/opengisci.github.io/_posts/2023-10-26-sovi-validity-rpr.md

 7. Create an output table of factor loadings for national SoVI.
 These are stored in the `weights_rot` table of PCA output
 8. Calculate and output the percent variance explained by each component of the national SoVI.
 This is typically the eigenvalue of a component divided by the sum of all eigenvalues.
 Eigenvalues are the same as the sum of squared loadings.
 In this case, percent variance can be calculated as `sum_sq_load_rot / sum(eigenvals_all)`
 9. Reweight the SoVI by the percentage variance explained of each component, rather than using a simple sum of the components.
 The bulk of this should happen around steps M5-M8.
+10. After running all of the code, export your notebook as an `html` file and save to the `docs` folder
+11. Update your website with blog & links to the study.

 ## Update